Motor racing-Hamilton holds off Verstappen in epic Bahrain opener | Sports-Games

 Motor racing-Hamilton holds off Verstappen in epic Bahrain opener

-Hamilton's team mate Valtteri Bottas was a distant third but gained a bonus point for fastest lap.
-"Wow, what a difficult race that was," said Hamilton, who started second on the grid and took another of Michael Schumacher's all-time records with his 5,112nd race lap led.
+Hamilton's team mate Valtteri Bottas was third, 37.383 seconds behind after a slow stop, but the Finn gained a bonus point after pitting for fresh tyres late on to secure the fastest lap.
+"Wow, what a difficult race that was," said Hamilton, who started second on the grid and took another of Michael Schumacher's all-time records with his 5,112nd race lap led in a strategic cat-and-mouse thriller.

 Lando Norris finished fourth for McLaren while Verstappen's new Mexican team mate Sergio Perez went from starting in the pit lane, after his car had stopped on the formation lap, to fifth place.
 Ferrari's Charles Leclerc was sixth and Australian Daniel Ricciardo seventh on his McLaren debut with Spaniard Carlos Sainz, the man he replaced, eighth in his first race for Ferrari.